xichensf/magical/README.md

 # PBMC single cell multiomics data used in the paper

-The sample-paired PBMC scRNA-seq and scATAC-seq data of S. aureus infected subjects and uninfected controls were respectively processed using Seurat and ArchR.
+We provide download links for datasets generated in the paper "***Mapping disease regulatory circuits at cell-type resolution from single-cell multiomics data***".
+The sample-paired PBMC scRNA-seq and scATAC-seq data of *S. aureus* infected subjects and uninfected controls were respectively processed using Seurat and ArchR.
 The PBMC scATAC-seq data of mild COVID-19 subjects and uninfected controls were processed using ArchR.

-  * The Seurat R object of the intergated scRNA-seq data can be downloaded [here].
+  * The Seurat R object of the intergated ***S. aureus*** scRNA-seq data can be downloaded [here].
-  * The ArchR R project (including arrow files) of the integrated scATAC-seq data can be downloaded [here].
+  * The ArchR R project (including arrow files) of the integrated ***S. aureus*** scATAC-seq data can be downloaded [here].
-  * The ArchR R project (including arrow files) of the integrated scATAC-seq data can be downloaded [here].
+  * The ArchR R project (including arrow files) of the integrated **COVID-19** scATAC-seq data can be downloaded [here].

 ![alt text](https://github.com/xichensf/magical/blob/main/UMAP.png)